Bones50/ExileMod-Advanced-Repair/README.md

 To Do List:</br>
 a.
 Include need for wheels for repairing entire vehicle, and repair only as many wheels as what the player currently has in inventory.</br>

+Installation:

 Refer to Install instructions contained within the file.

+Credit to John for his original work that this is based on (http://www.exilemod.com/profile/38-john/)